 I had 44 kilometers completed, and only 6 kilometers to go.
 With the thoughts of only a challenging deep gulley to go, and a couple of smaller hills, the rest was pretty much downhill sailing.
 Mentally I was getting a second wind.
 Turning onto this large grain field (one of the few flat portions on the course) I saw a lone runner way off in the distance.
 From the distance it appeared that the runner was limping badly, but as I got closer and was coming up from behind I noticed the runner was forcing every bit of effort into every stride.
 If those legs were responding he would be burning up the course.
 But all the effort was transferred into what I would liken to a shuffling gait.

 I came along side this man thinking he must be extremely discouraged, but was taken back by his extremely pleasant disposition.
 He introduced himself as Jess.
 He was such a nice man.
-As Jess continued to push himself hard forward we began to talk…..naturally about running.
+As Jess continued to push himself hard forward to finish the 25k he was running, we began to talk…..naturally about running.
 He was smiling and was so positive.
 Jess mentioned he had been running for well over 30 years completing prestigious races such as the Boston marathon ten times and the famous gruelling 100 mile Western States Endurance Race, but did not go into much more detail about his running.
 He seemed more interested in me an my running.

 Jess mentioned in 1993 he had an aneurism, and while on the operating table he had a stroke which almost took his life and left him paralyzed on the right hand side of his body.
 Tears were flowing down my face as he shared this.
 In addition he was running with some fairly new replacement knees, and if I remember correct a replacement hip, and his other worn out hip was causing him a lot of pain.
 My aches and pains all of a sudden became SO insignificant.
 This Creemore course is SO tough, and I was so much in awe recalling the terrain that Jess had covered, and how strong he was still pushing.
 He was such an inspiration.